mdrhmoon/PDF-Reader/README.md

 # PDF-Reader
-A Simple PDF Reader Application using java script
+A Simple PDF Viewer Application using java script